kamil-kw/kamil_cv_1st_project/README.md

     Scale to fit most popular devices, add gray transparent background to separate form page background, heading visualy separate by double underline.
     Per page:
     * **About me** - short sentence with quote for visitors.
-    * **Resume** - work history in easy to read form, job title automaticaly set to uppercase, company and time frames with underline decoration;
+    * **Resume** - work history in easy to read form, job title automaticaly set to uppercase, company and time frames with underline decoration to provide clear separation from main text;
     * **Contact** - Contact form with decision point (radio buttons);
-        * Buttons with soft color in gray tone.
+        * Buttons with green and red color in soft gray tone.

 * **Footer:**